volcengine/datatester-go-sdk/README.md

 ```

 ### Anonymously tracking
->If there is no user_unique_id as trackId, you can use device_id, web_id, bddid for anonymous tracking.
+>If there is no uuid as trackId, you can use device_id, web_id, bddid(only onpremise) for anonymous tracking.
 1. init anonymous config
 ```
 enable anonymously tracking